Wild Foodies of Philly

 - The University of Delaware Soil Testing Program http://ag.udel.edu/dstp/Mailer%20List.html

 - University of Penn: http://www.sas.upenn.edu/~erosion/Soil_Kitchen_2013.html

-APPs: Critique - always be cautious using these apps!
+APPs: Critique - None of these Plant ID apps IS 100% accurate, nor provides good info on plant usage for food, fiber, and medicine.
+Always be cautious using these apps.
 Use them as a tool, but not the last word.
-Right now I'm using SEEK and PictureThis, but haven't done a complete review of all the apps.
+Currently, I'm using PictureThis and SEEK, but haven't done a complete review of all the apps.

 - iNATURALIST: https://itunes.apple.com/us/app/inaturalist/id421397028 / https//www.inaturalist.org